joedefen/subshop/README.md

 ## [GitHub - kaegi/alass](https://github.com/kaegi/alass)
 This excellent project can adjust subtitles with rifts, and it often does a slam-dunk job of doing so.
 It is language agnostic which is a huge plus for non-English users.
 Its shortcomings per my experience:

-* when it fails (which was too often), it fails miserably and often messes up the subtitles to an irrepariable state.
+* when it fails (which was too often), it fails miserably and often messes up the subtitles to an irreparable state.
-* it does not cache reference information so every sychronization is costly
+* it does not cache reference information so every synchronization is costly
 * it does not publish fit metrics needed to just judge the quality of the synchronization; so when it makes subtitles worse, you don't know until you manually check them.

 Bottom line is that it works, just not sufficiently well.